mieko/mieko.dev/_posts/2019-10-24-https-by-default.md

 shipping a big-ass JSON file of domain names just seems janky.

 I develop web applications all day, and have for years.
-These days, if you want to do anything half-interesting, even your development environment has to be HTTPS: Service workers, WebRTC, and a lot of cool new APIs are gated behind a secure connection, for good reason.
+These days, if you want to do anything half-interesting, even your development environment has to be HTTPS: Service Workers, WebRTC, and a lot of cool new APIs are gated behind a secure connection, for good reason.
 [mkcert](https://github.com/FiloSottile/mkcert) makes that really easy to deal with (and opinionated web frameworks like Rails should start doing that out of the box.
 But that's another argument.)